htcondor/htcondor/docs/admin-manual/security.rst

 of the regular expression representing the authenticated name may change.
 First, the full serialized DN and FQAN are used in attempting a match.
-See the description of job attribute ``X509UserProxyFQAN`` for details on how the DN and FQAN are serialized.
+See the description of job attribute ``X509UserProxyFQAN`` in :ref:`classad-attributes/job-classad-attributes:job classad attributes` for details on how the DN and FQAN are serialized.
 If no match is found using the full DN and FQAN, then the DN is then used on its own without the FQAN.
 Using this, roles or user names from the VOMS attributes may be extracted to be used as the target for